reflectoring/reflectoring.github.io/content/blog/2022/2022-05-03-guide-to-axios.md

 })

 ```
 In this example, we are making requests to two APIs using the `Promise.all()` method.
-This method takes an iterable of promises returned by the two APIs as input and returns a single Promise that resolves to an array of the results of the input promises.
-This returned promise will resolve when all of the input promises have been resolved, or if the input iterable contains no promises.
+We pass an iterable of the two `Promise` objects returned by the two APIs as input to the method.

+In response, we get a single `Promise` object that resolves to an array of the results of the input `Promise` objects.

+This `Promise` object returned as the response will resolve only when all of the input `promises` are resolved, or if the input iterable contains no `promises`.

 ## Overriding the default Instance of Axios
 In all the examples we have seen so far, we used the `require('axios')` to get an instance of `axios` which is configured with default parameters.
 If we want to add a custom configuration like a timeout of `2` seconds, we need to use `Axios.create()` where we can pass the custom configuration as an argument.